teisia/helpdesk/README.md

 ## How to Submit

-Afer all 3 branches are fixed according to the RE!ADME INSTRUCTIONS on each respective branch, __submit a PR__ to this repo.
+Afer all 3 branches are fixed according to the README INSTRUCTIONS on each respective branch, __submit a PR__ to this repo.

 ## Description
 ### HELP DESK APP